 - u.
 Cool surface treatments shall be added to all drive aisles and parking areas, or such areas shall be constructed with a solar-reflective cool pavement such as concrete. - v.
-To ensure that warehouse electrical rooms are sufficiently sized to accommodate the potential need for additional electrical panels, either a secondary electrical room shall be provided in the building, or the primary electrical room shall be sized 25% larger than is required to satisfy the service requirements of the building or the electrical gear shall be installed with the initial construction with 25% excess demand capacity. - w.
+To ensure that warehouse electrical rooms are sufficiently sized to accommodate the potential need for additional electrical panels, either a secondary electrical room shall be provided in the building, or the primary electrical room shall be sized 25% larger than is required to satisfy the service requirements of the building or the electrical gear shall be installed with the initial construction with 25% excess demand capacity.

+- w.
 Use of super-compliant VOC architectural and industrial maintenance coatings (e.g., paints) shall be required. - x.
 The facility operator shall incorporate a recycling program. - y.
 The following environmentally responsible practices shall be required during construction: - The applicant shall use reasonable best efforts to deploy the highest rated CARB Tier technology that is available at the time of construction.
 Prior to permit issuance, the construction contractor shall submit an equipment list confirming equipment used is compliant with the highest CARB Tier at the time of construction.
-Equipment proposed for use that does not meet the highest CARB Tier in effect at the time of construction, shall only be approved for use at the discretion of the Planning Director and shall require proof from the construction contractor that, despite reasonable best efforts to obtain the highest CARB Tier equipment, such equipment was unavailable.
+Equipment proposed for use that does not meet the highest CARB Tier in effect at the time of construction, shall only be approved for use at the discretion of the Planning Director and shall require proof from the construction contractor that, despite reasonable best efforts to obtain the highest CARB Tier equipment, such equipment was unavailable. - Use of electric-powered hand tools, forklifts, and pressure washers. - Designation of an area in any construction site where electric powered construction vehicles and equipment can charge. - Identification in site plans of a location for future electric truck charging stations and installation of a conduit to that location.

-- Use of electric-powered hand tools, forklifts, and pressure washers. - Designation of an area in any construction site where electric powered construction vehicles and equipment can charge. - Identification in site plans of a location for future electric truck charging stations and installation of a conduit to that location. - Diesel-powered generators shall be prohibited except in case of emergency or to establish temporary power during construction. - z.
+- Diesel-powered generators shall be prohibited except in case of emergency or to establish temporary power during construction. - z.
 A Property Maintenance Program shall be submitted for review and approval prior to the issuance of building permits.
 The program shall provide for the regular maintenance of building structures, landscaping, and paved surfaces in good physical condition, and appearance.
-The methods and maximum intervals for maintenance of each component shall be specified in the program.
+The methods and maximum intervals for maintenance of each component shall be specified in the program. - aa.

-aa.
 Property owner shall require all facility operators to enroll in the United States Environmental Protection Agency's SmartWay Program.

-Any differences between subsections 5.1.4 and 5.1.5 with subsection 5.1.6 will be resolved in the Text Amendment for the SCSP Overlay Zone development code standards submitted for consideration at time of adoption.
+Any differences between subsections 5.1.4 and 5.1.5 with subsection 5.1.6 will be resolved in the Text Amendment for the SCSP Overlay Zone development code standards .
+Within 60 days of the effective date of the Plan, a rezone to apply the SCSP Overlay Zone District to all parcels within the Plan Area and a text amendment reflecting the Plan as adopted will be brought for City Council consideration.